benfuddled/sheetloaf/README.md

                      CSS file describes the error in a comment and in the content property of body::before, so that you can see the error message in the browser without needing to switch back to the terminal.

-Options for use without a postcss config file:
-  -u, --use      List of postcss plugins to use                          [array] --parser       Custom postcss parser                                  [string] // todo --stringifier  Custom postcss stringifier                             [string] // todo --syntax       Custom postcss syntax                                  [string] // todo

-Options for use with --dir:
-  --ext   Override the output file extension; for use with --dir        [string] --base  Mirror the directory structure relative to this path          [string]
-          in the output directory, for use with --dir

 Advanced options:
   --poll    Use polling for file watching.
 Can optionally pass polling [boolean]